facebook/react-native/docs/QuickStart-GettingStarted.md

 <block class="mac android" />

+Use the React Native command line tools to generate a new React Native project called "AwesomeProject", then run `react-native run-android` inside the newly created folder.

 ```
 react-native init AwesomeProject
 cd AwesomeProject
 react-native run-android
 ```

+If everything is set up correctly, you should see your new app running in your Android emulator shortly.

 > You can also
 > [open the `AwesomeProject`](http://nuclide.io/docs/quick-start/getting-started/#adding-a-project)